CZ-NIC/knot/doc/reference.rst

 ===============

 Access control list rule definitions.
-An ACL rule is a description of one or more authorized operations (zone transfer request, zone change notification, and dynamic DNS update) which are allowed to be processed or denied.
+An ACL rule is a description of one or more authorized actions (zone transfer request, zone change notification, and dynamic DNS update) which are allowed to be processed or denied.
+Normal DNS queries are always allowed.

 ::